Soccer Officials And Referees

 A soccer match isn’t contingent on just the players.
 The officials and referees play a large part during the game.
 They are often the most scrutinized people on the pitch.

 Soccer officials ensure that the game’s rules are followed in every match.
 There are some nuances to the officials on the field, as not every official or referee has the same role.
 There are 17 laws of the game that officials work together to enforce throughout a soccer game.

 The roles are as follows:

-They spend the entirety of the game either on the field with the players or running the sidelines monitoring out of bounds and offsides calls.
-They also watch for fouls throughout the game and dictate calls throughout the game.
+Referees are responsible for ensuring that the game remains fair and safe for both teams.
+They spend the entirety of the game either on the field with the players or running the touchlines monitoring out of bounds and offside calls.
+They also watch for fouls and dictate calls throughout the game.

 Do referees get the final say?

 Like other sports, in soccer, the referee makes the final call.
 A soccer match’s ruling is up to the referee, which is why they are often victims of scrutiny from coaches, players, and fans.
 The referees are the ones making split-second decisions that control when gameplay is paused, when a foul will be called, and how the game will proceed.

 In soccer, there are four types of officials for every high-level competition.
 These officials are the head referee, linesmen (assistant referees), a fourth official, and a video assistant referee (VAR).
 Not every league has a video assistant referee (VAR) to assist in reviewing video replays; this official is located at a remote location away from the game.
 Every professional soccer match will have at least a head official, two linesmen, and a fourth official present.